-Overview -- eCos Support for Analog/Digital Converters
+eCos Support for Analog/Digital Converters — Overview

 Introduction

-interface.
-Hence all device IO function, or file IO functions may be
+ADC support in eCos is based around the standard character device interface.
+Hence all device IO function, or file IO functions may be used to access ADC devices.

 Examples

 The use of the ADC devices is best shown by example.
-The following is
+The following is a simple example of using the eCos device interface to access the ADC:

 int res;